Breaking Benjamin: We Are Not Alone (2003–2005)

-On November 3, 2004, a non-album single named "Blow Me Away" was released, to commercial success, ultimately going gold on November 24, 2015.
+On November 3, 2004, a non-album single named "Blow Me Away" from the Halo 2 Original Soundtrack was released, to commercial success, ultimately going platinum on January 21, 2021.
 On November 23, 2004, Breaking Benjamin released the So Cold EP, which features live versions of the songs "Away" and "Breakdown", a live acoustic version of "So Cold", and studio acoustic recordings of "Blow Me Away" and "Lady Bug".

 In late 2005, drummer Hummel filed a federal lawsuit against Breaking Benjamin.
 According to the lawsuit, Hummel requested earlier that year to take a paternity leave to be with his wife during the birth of their first child, to which all members of the band agreed and hired Kevin Soffera as a temporary substitute on drums.
 However, Burnley later called Hummel and terminated him, citing chemistry issues.
 In the lawsuit, Hummel contended wrongful termination and lack of compensation for profits accrued by We Are Not Alone and other non-album tracks that appeared in Halo 2 and National Treasure: Book of Secrets.
 The band's manager, Larry Mazer (who was also named in the lawsuit), asserted that the lawsuit was "totally frivolous" and his termination had "nothing to do with the paternity leave".

 Mazer said the band received no payment for the Halo 2 appearance, adding that the song was included for promotional reasons and Burnley was happy to have it in the video game.
 The band received minimal payment for the National Treasure 2 appearance, and Mazer stated that otherwise, "[Hummel] is 100 per cent current".
 Ben "B.C."
 Vaught served as a sit-in drummer for the band, and they later toured with 3 Doors Down and Staind in November 2005.
 The lawsuit was settled for an undisclosed amount in April 2006.